-Theft and Dishonesty
+3.6 Theft and Dishonesty

-Centre Academy East Anglia is a community united in the pursuit of a collective goal: education.
+Centre Academy London is a community united in the pursuit of a collective goal: education.
 Trust is central to the well-being of any community; nothing can undermine a community's trust more quickly than when individual members show a lack of respect for the property of other people.
-Any student involved in such actions-either within the School or outside of it-may forfeit his/her right to be a member of the CAE community.
+Any student involved in such actions-either within the School or outside of it-may forfeit his/her right to be a member of the CAL community.

-Similarly, lying and other forms of deception may be equally destructive to the ethos of the School.
-Students who engage in this kind of behaviour will be viewed as being out of sympathy with the values of Centre Academy East Anglia.
+Similarly, lying, and other forms of deception may be equally destructive to the ethos of the School.
+Students who engage in this kind of behaviour will be viewed as being out of sympathy with the values of Centre Academy London.

-Academic Dishonesty
+3.7 Academic Dishonesty

-Any form of academically-related dishonesty, including copying someone else's work and submitting it as one's own, cheating on a test, copying another student's work or homework or taking material from the Internet without acknowledging the source, is completely against the ethos of Centre Academy East Anglia.
+Any form of academically-related dishonesty, including copying someone else's work and submitting it as one's own, cheating on a test, copying another student's work or homework, or taking material from the Internet without acknowledging the source, is completely against the ethos of Centre Academy London.
 A student involved in such practices may lose course credit and may also be subject to disciplinary action.
+This includes the use of Artificial Intelligence (AI).

 Please note: A student who fails to give credit to external sources of information is guilty of plagiarism, a sophisticated term that means, quite simply, cheating.
 Plagiarism, whether intentional or not, occurs when a student fails to credit information, ideas or words that are not his/her own.
-At Centre Academy East Anglia, teachers of English, English Skills and other disciplines make it a point to discuss plagiarism with all their students so that no misunderstanding may take place.
+At Centre Academy London, teachers of English, English Skills and other disciplines make it a point to discuss plagiarism with all their students so that no misunderstanding may take place.

-Anti-Social Behaviour
+3.8 Anti-Social Behaviour

 We value civility and politeness, for they reflect cardinal tenets within the School's ethos, specifically respect and concern for all other people.
 Behaviour that is at odds with these principles is not to be tolerated, for it undermines the spirit of the School and the morale of the community.

-Profanity, rudeness, insolence and disobedience have no place at Centre Academy East Anglia and will not be tolerated.
+Profanity, rudeness, insolence, and disobedience have no place at Centre Academy London and will not be tolerated.
 Students who repeatedly engage in antisocial behaviour may forfeit their right to be part of the School community.